AwesomeTechnologies/VegetationStudioPro-ShaderGraphNodes/README.md

 This repository contains custom nodes for use with the Unity Shader Graph.
 They will help you add Vegetation Studio support for instanced indirect rendering, touch react and other custom features.

-The nodes should work on both LW and HD SRP from version 4.2.
+The nodes should work on both LW and HD SRP from 2019.1

+for Unity 2018.x see a separate branch.

+If you get a compile error try select
+"Window/Awesome Technologies/ShaderGraph/Register ShaderGraph Nodes" in the menu.
+This should update the assembly info and add access to the internal node API.

 Nodes will be added when available.